Git Remove

 Contribute to Docs

-To remove a file from Git, it has to be removed from tracked files (from the staging area) and then committed.
-The git rm command accomplishes this task.
+To remove a file from the Git repository, it has to be removed from tracked files (from the staging area) and then committed.
+The git rm command accomplishes the first task.
 It also removes the file from the working directory so that it’s no longer an untracked file.

 git rm PROJECTS.md